hilbix/ansible/README.md

 	git clone https://github.com/hilbix/ansible.git
 	cd ansible

-For all `local` things, use a shell with this directory as current one.
+From here, all `Local:` shell commands run from this directory.
-All `remote` things usually run out of the home of the unprivileged user.
+All `Remote:` things run out of the home of the unprivileged user.
+(If you change paths, you need to adopt accordingly.)

 Local: Then you probably want to do this, to be able to push your work back to your local `git` server:

 	git remote rename origin upstream
 	git remote add origin git@gitserver.local:ansible/ansible.git
 	git push --mirror origin

+> I recommend to have remotes upstream and origin,
+> as host configuration usually do not need to be pushed to upstream.

 ## Prepare VM init